kcbanner/uw-wkrpt/README.md

   closely to the guidelines as possible.
 * uw-wkrpt.bib is the bibliography or references list that is imported by the example reports.
+* Makefile.example is an example makefile that demonstrates the use of Latexmk.
 * don-hires.pdf is a picture of Donald E. Knuth, acquired from his website and used in workreport-sample.tex.